Guide to US Applications • Undergraduate

 What about the optional essay section?
 How should students approach that?

 International test-takers should think about how they prepare for the reading section.
-As a result of the shift away from magazine style prose to passages with more elevated language, some international students might stumble with the language they are reading and analysing.
-For most passages it’s much more important to be able to pick out the ‘main idea’ of each paragraph and passage.
-Students need to remember, it’s not about understanding every detail in the passage, it’s about being able to answer the questions quickly and correctly.
-Some students might benefit from having a rudimentary knowledge of American Civics and the history of race and gender in the United States, and read historical government documents, such as the the US Constitution, Gettysburg Address or the Federalist Papers.
+As a result of the shift away from magazine-style prose to passages with more elevated language, some international applicants might stumble with the language they are reading and analysing.
+For most passages, it’s much more important to be able to pick out the ‘main idea’ of each paragraph and passage.
+Applicants need to remember, it’s not about understanding every detail in the passage, rather it’s about being able to answer the questions quickly and correctly.
+Some applicants might benefit from having a rudimentary knowledge of American Civics and the history of race and gender in the United States, and reading historical government documents, such as the US Constitution, Gettysburg Address or the Federalist Papers.
 Any English works written between 1770 and 1890 will be useful for students.
 One expert recommended writings by Thomas Paine, Elizabeth Cady Stanton and Frederick Douglass, which are all available in the public domain, so finding them should be as easy as a quick google search.

 Both experts agreed, reading is essential, especially brushing up on some of the classics, or at least the abridged versions.
 If you want to do well on this test, you have to read.
 Period.

 Finally, the latest news about the SAT is that The College Board has reduced the number of international test dates for SAT to only four per year.
 Previously the test was administered six times a year internationally.
 The SAT dates are now in October, December, March and May.
 Given that there are only 4 SAT dates, applicants who need to take the test will need to check their calendars and plan to ensure they have enough time to prepare and crack the SAT!